careweather/oneil/README.md

 ## About

 The initial methodology that inspired Oneil was proposed in Chapter 3 of [Concepts for Rapid-refresh, Global Ocean Surface Wind Measurement Evaluated Using Full-system Parametric Extrema Modeling](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=10166&context=etd), by M. Patrick Walton.
 The conclusion provided ideas and inspiration for early versions of Oneil.

+Oneil was developed at Care Weather Technologies, Inc. to support development of the Veery scatterometer.

 Oneil is named after American physicist and space activist [Gerard K. O'Neill](https://en.wikipedia.org/wiki/Gerard_K._O%27Neill) who proposed the gargantuan space settlements known as [O'Neill cylinders](https://en.wikipedia.org/wiki/O%27Neill_cylinder).
 The use of Oneil in the development of an O'Neill cylinder would be a dream come true.